 to demonstrate or reinforce meaning

 to indicate how you would like students to organise themselves for an activity

 to mark transitions between different phases of a lesson

 to show approval/disapproval

 It can also be used to indicate your role at a particular stage of the lesson – educator, organiser, confidante, disciplinarian, etc.

-If you are new to teaching, try to become aware of how you use eye-contact, facial expressions, body language and gesture to communicate.
-Also think about where in you stand in the space, how close you come to your students and how you position yourself in relation to them.
+If you are new to teaching, try to become aware of how you use eye contact, facial expressions, body language and gestures to communicate.
+Also think about where you stand in the space, how close you come to your students and how you position yourself in relation to them.
 Monitor student responses and gauge what works for you.

 Look at students when they respond to a question and signal that you are listening by nodding or by using other verbal or non-verbal signals.

 When you are speaking to your students as a class - whether you are giving instructions or explaining a language point – try to make brief eye contact with students in different parts of the room.
 This helps maintain the focus of the whole class - wherever they are in the room - and reinforces that what you are saying is important for everyone.

 Eye contact is also a great way of managing minor behavioural issues with EFL students.
 You will find that a look can speak volumes.
 It tells your students that you have noticed what they are doing and that if they don’t stop, there will be consequences!